AANovokhatskiy/pyscarcopula/docs/guide/estimation-methods.md

 All dynamic methods return a `LatentResult` with `params`, `log_likelihood`, optimizer status, and enough metadata for `predict`, `predictive_mean`, and GoF utilities.
-Model sampling is available where the strategy implements a path simulator; SCAR-TM-JACOBI supports prediction but not `sample`.
+Model sampling is available where the strategy implements a path simulator.
+SCAR-TM-JACOBI supports both unconditional `sample` and conditional or unconditional `predict`.
+Its default unconditional sampler is the likelihood-consistent `sampling_method='tm_grid'`; experimental `sampling_method='lamperti_euler'` is available as an opt-in continuous-path approximation.

 ## Gradient capability matrix